What is a quadratic equation and how do you solve it?

 Then we express x

 This is another formula for deriving the square root.
 Let's look at its application.
-Earlier we solved the equation x− 6+ 9 = 0, which has one root of 3.
+Earlier we solved the equation x2 − 6x + 9 = 0, which has one root of 3.
 We solved it using the method of extraction of the full square.
 Now let's try to solve it using formulas.

 Find the discriminant of the quadratic equation.
 In this equation a = 1, b = -6, c = 9.
 Then by the discriminant formula we have:

-For a quadratic equation that has one root, the formulas formula for calculating the first root of a quadratic equation and formula for calculating the second root of a quadratic equation also apply.
+For a quadratic equation that has one root, the formulas and also apply.
 But the application of each of them will give the same result.

 Let us apply these two formulas to the previous equation.
 In both cases we get the same answer 3

-If a quadratic equation has only one root, it is preferable to use the quadratic equation figure 96 formula rather than the formula for calculating the first root of a quadratic equation and formula for calculating the second root of a quadratic equation formulas.
+If a quadratic equation has only one root, it is preferable to use the formula rather than the and formulas.
 This saves time and space.

 Example 3.
 Solve the equation 5x2 - 6x + 1 = 0